Bake to the roots

 • 0

-I can’t believe it… it’s been five years already since Andrea from Zimtkeks & Apfeltarte and I started our “Bake Together – The Baking Surprise”.
-Five whole years ;) Quite a long time, isn’t it?
-Every month a new recipe, sometimes even a whole week of recipes where we surprise each other.
-We’ve done quite a lot already… and there is coming more soon! ;) Well… let’s celebrate today with this “tiny little” Rainbow Cake.
-I needed something colorful to put that candle on top ;P
+I can’t believe it… it’s been five years already since Andrea from Zimtkeks & Apfeltarte and I started our »Bake Together – The Baking Surprise«.
+Five whole years!
+Quite a long time, isn’t it?
+Every month a new recipe, sometimes even an entire week of recipes where we surprise each other.
+We’ve done quite a lot already… and there is more coming soon!
+Well… let’s celebrate today with this »tiny little« Rainbow Cake.
+I needed something colorful to put that candle on top.

 Rainbow Layer Cake | Bake to the roots